kyverno/website/content/en/Community/_index.md

 - Tracks and ensures adequate health of the modules and subprojects they are in charge of
 - Ensures adequate test coverage to confidently release new features and fixes
 - Ensures that tests are passing reliably (i.e. not flaky) and are fixed when they fail
-- Mentors and guides approvers, reviewers, and contributors
+- Mentors and guides code owners, reviewers, and contributors
 - Actively participates in the processes for discussion and decision making in the project
 - Merges Pull Requests and helps prepare releases
 - Makes and approves technical design decisions for the subproject